Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 /double|multi|poly/ entendre = superposition = paradox

-I discovered the most elegant way to read, and rewrite, space+time c̄ योग; I golfed it
+I discovered the most elegant way to read, and rewrite, space+time c̄ योग; I golfed it quantum eraser rewrites space+time unreliably, and is considered a dangerous experiment unless you know what you are doing; we are self-observing so we influence the past, present, and future, from each perspective